medlinkla/challenlink-frontend/readme.md

 ## Once you are finished

 - Upload your solutions to a public repository in GitHub or a similar service.
-- Share your repository link with us by email to erick@medlink.la and kefren@medlink.la
+- Share your repository link with us by email to erick@medlink.la